 Best Classic Scottish Fiction

 Virginia Woolf has to be one of the most famous British authors, so she is included in our section on classic novels set in Scotland.
-Muriel Spark is another well-known British author with server books set in Scotland.
+Muriel Spark is another well-known British author with several books set in Scotland.
 Other books suitable for the title are: Kidnapped by Robert Louis Stevenson and Whiskey Galore by Compton Mackenzie.

 By Virginia Woolf